Fund your studies

 Finance your studies with scholarships and funding opportunities.

-You may be eligible for a bursary, scholarships and other funding opportunity.
-It is worth checking the Scholarship search tool when applying and getting ready to start University.
+You may be eligible for a bursary, scholarships, and other funding opportunities.
+In order to find funding, please use the Scholarship Search tool when applying and getting ready to start University.

 There is a range of funding specifically for undergraduate students available through the University.

-For postgraduates, although there may be funding available through the University for your degree, you can also access financial support from a range of sources.
+For postgraduate students, although there may be funding available through the University for your degree, you can also access financial support from a range of sources.

 It may be challenging to find part-time work, especially for a short period of time.
-The Careers Service regularly advertise hundreds of part-time jobs throughout the year.
+The Careers Service regularly advertises hundreds of part-time jobs throughout the year.